biqar/puzzle-solver/README.md

 ## Project Goal

-The goal of this project is to build a generic interactive pluggable application for solving puzzles (i.e. 8-puzzle, 15-puzzle, 8-queen, Sudoku, etc.) using different problem solving techniques (i.e. informed search, uninformed search, etc.).
+The goal of this project is to build a generic interactive pluggable application for solving puzzles (i.e. 8-puzzle, 15-puzzle, 8-queen, Sudoku, etc.) using different problem-solving techniques (i.e. informed search, uninformed search, etc.).
 Here by word "pluggable" we mean in solving puzzles user can independently decide the search strategy along with the custom heuristic functions.
 If needed, user can extend this project to device their own solution with a very low effort.
-Besides, this application is designed in a way that, it will be a easy going platform for benchmarking any puzzles w.r.t. different state space search strategy, optimization techniques and heuristic functions.
+Besides, this application is designed in a way that, it will be an easy-going platform for benchmarking any puzzles w.r.t. different state space search strategy, optimization techniques and heuristic functions.

 ### Search Strategies